-For the entries $(2,2)$ and $(2,1)$ we proceed in a similar way, by observing that we need to do the same computations that in the cases $(1,1)$ and $(1,2)$ respectively, changing $p$ by $n-p$.
+For the entries $(2,2)$ and $(2,1)$ we proceed in a similar way, by observing that we need to do the same computations as in the cases $(1,1)$ and $(1,2)$ respectively, by changing $p$ by $n-p$.
 This concludes the proof of the theorem. \end{proof}